theednaffattack/pictogram-client/README.md

-# A NextJS starter app for use in my portfolio
+# Pictogram
+A sort of Instagram clone.

 ## Features